ubc-library-rc/rdm/content/04_directory_structures.md

 Let's pretend you store everything on your computer in one folder.
 Imagine how long it would take to find data you collected on a specific day a few years ago.
 Instead of keeping every document in a single place, files are often organized using directories or folder structures.

 A good, consistent folder structure benefits you and others by making item access, retrieval, and storage more efficient.
 This ultimately saves time and improves productivity.
-Folder structures enable the research process to be more transparent and collaborative by ensuring everyone can find the files they need.
+Folder structures make the research process more transparent and collaborative by ensuring everyone can find the files they need.

 <p style="margin-bottom: 20px"></p>